Gutta (album)

-Gutta is the debut studio album by American rapper Ace Hood.
+Gutta (also known as DJ Khaled Presents: Ace Hood Gutta on the digital version) is the debut studio album by American rapper Ace Hood.
 It was released on November 18, 2008, by We the Best Music Group and Def Jam Recordings.
 The album, a hip-hop record, was produced by The Runners, Drumma Boy, J.U.S.T.I.C.E.
 League, The Inkredibles, Kane Beatz, DJ Nasty & LVM, Tha Bizness, Cool & Dre, and DJ Infamous, alongside others, and features guest appearances from producer Dre of Cool & Dre, alongside Akon, Trick Daddy, R. City, T-Pain, Rick Ross, Trey Songz, Plies, Brisco, Lloyd, and Juelz Santana.

 Upon its release, the album received mixed reviews from music critics.
 Commercially, the album debuted at number 36 on the US Billboard 200, selling 24,700 copies in its first week.
 It also peaked within the top 10 of the Top R&B/Hip-Hop Albums and Top Rap Albums charts, peaking overall at number 2 on the latter chart.
 Two singles, "Cash Flow" (featuring T-Pain and Rick Ross) and "Ride" (featuring Trey Songz), were released to promote the album on the 10th of June and the 2nd of September, 2008, respectively.